Virtual Regatta for Volvo Ocean Race

 May 24, 2018

-Today is the fifth day of the last double point ocean route from Newport RI to Cardiff in progress.
-Team Brunel is leading for the moment despite of rudder problem which has been fixed.
+Today is the fifth day of the last double-point ocean route from Newport, RI, to Cardiff.
+Team Brunel is leading for the moment despite a rudder problem that has been fixed.

-Virtual boats with leading skippers (my boat in the company) chose North-Eastern route close to Newfoundland Cape Race.
+Virtual boats with leading skippers (my boat in the company) chose a North-Eastern route close to the Newfoundland Cape Race.
 Another small group of smart guys (gulls) managed to catch better winds and are in the lead about 100 miles.
-Actually, it’s almost impossible to catch them but who knows it is a little bit more than halfway to go.
+Actually, it’s almost impossible to catch them, but who knows, it is a little bit more than halfway to go.

 Week in Review – Leg 9, week 1